ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 ## Custom clipboard interaction

-If you want to do the copy to clipboard yourself (ie not use the grids clipboard interaction) then implement the callback `sendToClipboard(params)`.
+If you want to do the copy to clipboard yourself (i.e. not use the grid's clipboard interaction) then implement the callback `sendToClipboard(params)`.
 Use this if you are in a non-standard web container that has a bespoke API for interacting with the clipboard.
 The callback gets the data to go into the clipboard, it's your job to call the bespoke API.

 The example below shows using `sendToClipboard(params)`, but rather than using the clipboard, demonstrates the callback by just printing the data to the console.